komiayi/komiayi.github.io/README.md

 ---

-### 🧬 Mediation analysis with unmeasured confounding
+### Mediation analysis with unmeasured confounding

 *Biostatistics · Causal modeling · Epigenetics*

 A research project addressing a major challenge in multiple mediation analysis: estimating effects accurately when mediators are correlated through an unmeasured common cause.
 Two advanced parametric methods — **CC** and **CNC** — are applied and evaluated to analyze the influence of childhood trauma on cortisol stress reactivity via DNA methylation.
 The implementation successfully corrects for confounding bias and confirms the robustness of a significant direct causal effect.

 This project provides the empirical application of the methods developed in my Master's thesis.
-A companion R Shiny tool (`rbcm`) implements the same methods interactively.
+The interactive implementation is available in the `rbcm` project above.

 **Key competencies:** Causal inference · Advanced statistical modeling · R programming.